EllinghamTech/PHPUserSystem/README.md

 UserSystem::init($database);
 $currentUser = UserSystem::session()->user();
 ```

+See the samples/ directory for details on how to implement some of the current features
+in your project.

 ## Database support
 Currently supporting MySQL and SQLite using the Database wrappers provided in EllinghamTech PHPHelpers.